vallotlab/OneCell_CUTTag/README.md

                     └── L548_Zygote_5_rH3K27me3_pA.fragments.tsv.gz.tbi
 ```

 All input files can be downloaded from GEO (XXXXX).
 They should be placed to the corresponding input sub-folder and named accordingly.
-/

 The scripts and annotation folders should be cloned from this github repository as they are.
-/

 The sub-folders of the output directory will be created automatically when running the scripts.
+\
+The html files are provided for each script to demostrate the expected output.

 ## 2. Dependencies